QubesOS/qubes-doc/developer/general/doc-guidelines.md

 ## Coding conventions

 These conventions apply to the website as a whole, including everything written in HTML, CSS, YAML, and Liquid.
+These conventions are intended to keep the codebase consistent when multiple collaborators are working on it.
+They should be understood as a practical set of rules for maintaining order in this specific codebase rather than as a statement of what is objectively right or good.

 * Always use spaces.
 Never use tabs.
 * Indent by exactly two (2) spaces.
 * Whenever you add an opening tag, indent the following line.
 (Exception: If you open and close the tag on the same line, do not indent the following line.)
 * Indent Liquid the same way as HTML.
-(This is the easiest rule for multiple collaborators to all follow consistently when editing the same codebase.)
 * In general, the starting columns of every adjacent pair of lines should be no more than two spaces apart (example below).
 * No blank or empty lines.
 (Hint: When you feel you need one, add a comment on that line instead.)
 * Use comments to indicate the purposes of different blocks of code.
 This makes the file easier to understand and navigate.
 * Use descriptive variable names.
 Never use one or two letter variable names.